bbolint/ceu_data_engineering_1/Term2/README.md

 <p align="center">
 	<em>Figure 5.
 JSON structure of input API call: Time</em>
 </p>

+Then, records under the `status` key (containing records with empty values), and under the `value` key (containing records with non-empty values) had to be joined, in order to create a full set of records for the aggregation dimensions (Figure 6-7):

 <p align="center">
 	<b>2.4.
 Status was found under the `status` key in the JSON file.
 The status key contained ':' values for empty records and 'p' values for provisional records.
 Records found here had to be combined with records under the `value` key in order to have all the data for every aggregation dimension.</b>